entropyxyz/entropy-docs/docs/basics/glossary.md

 An instance of the Entropy [threshold signature server](../concepts/threshold-signature-scheme.md).

-## Threshold signature server Account

-Also called a _TSS account_.
-The Entropy chain account IDs for the threshold servers.

-## Transactions
+## Transaction

-A transaction submitted to the Entropy chain or a transaction intended to be signed by the Entropy network.
+A transaction is a discrete request submitted for inclusion on the Entropy blockchain containing a Program or account registration, modification, or other arbitrary data that a user such as a program developer or autonomous agent wants to have signed and validated by the Entropy Network.

 ## User